 According to Section 216 of the Insolvency Act 1986, if compulsory Liquidation was used to liquidate your old company, it’s forbidden to use the same name or even something similar.

-This makes it illegal for anyone who was a director of the company or a shadow director at any time 12 months before the Liquidation to be involved for up to five years afterward in a company with the same or similar name.
+This makes it illegal for anyone who was a company director or a shadow director at any time 12 months before the Liquidation to be involved for up to five years in a company with the same or similar name.

 There are, however, three exceptions to reusing a company name in this instance:

-Firstly, where the new business acquires the whole, or the majority of the whole of the insolvent company, as arranged by an Insolvency Practitioner (IP) acting as the liquidator, administrator or administrative receiver, or a supervisor of a voluntary arrangement.
+Firstly, where the new business acquires the whole, or the majority of the total of the insolvent company, as arranged by an Insolvency Practitioner (IP) acting as the liquidator, administrator or administrative receiver, or supervisor of a voluntary arrangement.

 To reuse the name in this circumstance, notice must pass in two forms under rule 4.228: